World races to contain coronavirus pandemic | Pictures | Reuters

 World races to contain coronavirus pandemic

+An elderly man looks up at the sky as an Emergency Medical Technician wheels him back into the Cobble Hill Health Center nursing home in Brooklyn, New York, April 17.
+REUTERS/Lucas Jackson

+Police fire shotguns and teargas as they attempt to disperse Khayelitsha township residents trying to erect shacks on open ground during a nationwide lockdown in Cape Town, South Africa April 21.
+REUTERS/Mike Hutchings

-A medical workers stretches outside Maimonides Medical Center in the Brooklyn borough of New York, April 14.
+A medical worker stretches outside Maimonides Medical Center in Brooklyn, New York, April 14.
 REUTERS/Caitlin Ochs

+A nurse practitioner takes a sample to be tested at the CHA Somerville Hospital in Somerville, Massachusetts, April 21.
+REUTERS/Brian Snyder

-New York City Fire Department and Emergency Medical Technicians lift a man after moving him from a nursing home into an ambulance in the Brooklyn borough of New York, April 16.
+New York City Fire Department and Emergency Medical Technicians lift a man after moving him from a nursing home into an ambulance in Brooklyn, New York, April 16.
 REUTERS/Lucas Jackson

 Mortuary employees transport the body of a person in an elderly residence in Brussels, Belgium, April 14.
 REUTERS/Yves Herman